TeamIngrid/ProjectMem/docs/guides/data_management.md

 ![](../../assets/images/guides/import_export/new_category_import.png)

-Select an import file (example: `Miata GT.csv`) and in a second you will see the populated item.
+Select an import file (example: `Miata GT.json`) and in a second you will see the populated item.

 ![](../../assets/images/guides/import_export/newly_imported_records.png)